-It cannot be ascertained whether Defendant 4) has solicited an (individual or pool) license for the patent under dispute at reasonable conditions and in the appropriate manner.
+It cannot be ascertained whether Defendant 4) has solicited an (individual or pool) license for the Patent at Issue at reasonable conditions and in the appropriate manner.
 This would imply that a concrete contract offer was submitted to Plaintiff which would be fair and equitable and thus acceptable to the latter (compare with LG Düsseldorf, Inst.Ge 7, 70, 93, Rn.
-90 - Video Signal Codification I).
-Here, the Defendant 4) has merely stated to have tried, since end of 2005, to obtain single licenses from the patent holders and The further pleading of Defendants 4) that it took until July 2007 to receive from and а licensing offer, suggests that Defendants themselves had refrained from submitting a concrete proposal.
+90 ß Video Signal Codification I).
+Here, the Defendant 4) has merely stated to have tried, since end of 2005, to obtain single licenses from the patent holders form and form.
+The further pleading of Defendants 4) that it took until July 2007 to receive from form and form a licensing offer, suggests that Defendants themselves had refrained from submitting a concrete proposal.
 It is at any rate not part of the pleading by Defendants 4) that they ever submitted single license proposals.
-Based on this background it cannot be said that Defendants 4) made an effort in the appropriate manner to obtain - for Germany - a single license for the patent under dispute due to Plaintiff having unjustly - the proposal being fair and equitable and thus acceptable - and thus illegally rejected the approach.
+Based on this background it cannot be said that Defendants 4) made an effort in the appropriate manner to obtain - for Germany - a single license for the Patent at Issue due to Plaintiff having unjustly - the proposal being fair and equitable and thus acceptable - and thus illegally rejected the approach.

-Plaintiff offers via its license administration contract to interested patent users the alternative possibility to take a pool license in accordance with provisions of the MPEG-2 standard licensing contract.
-It includes the patent under dispute and entitles the user to avail of the technical method of said patent, amongst others in

-Germany.
-In this manner, Plaintiff procures to license solicitors for the additional option: to get a pool license "from one hand" not only for the patent under dispute but also for all additional essential patents that form part of the pool.
-In view of these additional options, Defendant 4) cannot demand or expect further modifications because the bundled license package on the part of sector is beyond reproach.
+Plaintiff offers via its license administration accordance to interested patent users the alternative possibility to take a pool license in accordance with provisions of the MPEG-2 standard licensing contract.
+It includes the Patent at Issue and entitles the user to avail of the technical method of said patent, amongst others in Germany.
+In this manner, Plaintiff procures to license solicitors for the additional option: to get a pool license "from one hand" not only for the Patent at Issue but also for all additional essential patents that form part of the pool.
+In view of these additional options, Defendant 4) cannot demand or expect further modifications because the bundled license package on the part of accords is beyond reproach.